ethandjoseph/openDAW/packages/app/studio/src/ui/shadertoy/README.md

 ### Bugs

 * Copy/Paste sometimes does not work in the editor
-* Timing resets when switching views

 ### TODO

 * export video
+* absolute timing resets when switching views